offchan42/vimrc/README.md

    for you.

 7. To use **Ag** ([The Silver Searcher](https://github.com/ggreer/the_silver_searcher)), you need to install it.
-It's a **grep** like searcher but is faster.
+It's like **grep** but is faster.

    If you are on Windows, the easiest way to install is to use [chocolatey](https://chocolatey.org/).
    Runs `choco install ag` then you are ready to use **ack.vim** plugin in this repository.
 It's a plugin made to integrate Ack and Ag into Vim.
 Trigger the plugin by hitting `<leader>a` and enter your search pattern.